-- One of the most affordable places to live in the country – it's the perfect place to buy a house.
-Recent articles in the Daily Telegraph and Zoopla online confirm that house prices in Derbyshire offer great value for money.
+- It is one of the most affordable places to live in the country and the perfect place to buy a house.

 - The home of the Peak District – need we say more?

 “…whether you love the tranquillity and unrivaled beauty of our countryside landscapes, the noise and action of the city, a quiet coffee while out on a walk or dinner in a bustling urban center, we have it all!”

 Derbyshire is an area of great natural beauty with rugged, peat-covered moorlands and magnificent limestone dales, with picturesque towns and villages, historic churches and some grand houses.
 It is the location of Britain’s first National Park - the Peak District National Park, a popular place for walkers and climbers.

 Derby itself offers the best of both worlds – multicultural city life on the doorstep of a stunning rural environment.
 Whether you enjoy your shopping or leisurely sightseeing trips, Derbyshire’s lively towns offer a delightful array of attractions.

 Direct rail services to a large number of destinations including London, Birmingham, Sheffield, Newcastle and Cardiff

 - Derby to London in less than 3 hours